Theo-Chamalis/QRPushToTalk/README.md

 - Opus CODEC support
 - Private messaging
 - 256 bit encryption
-- Compatible with the latest version of Android 7.1.1 Nugat
+- Compatible with the latest version of Android 8.0 Oreo
+- Compatible with the newest Android Studio IDE
 - Capacity of 5000 simultaneous users on server and 1000 on each channel
 - EVO PTT stays active in background so you can use other apps while listening your users in real time
 <br />